 Finally, consider a sales office the first step towards domination in Australia.
 As mentioned, the country requires a significant level of capital for marketing and opening a physical store, so if you’re not there just yet, a sales office could be a way for you to ‘dip your toe’ into the country and see whether you would be able to make money.
 If, after a couple of years, there is high demand for your products and you want to cut down on shipping, you could then look to open a manufacturing and distribution plant in the country, safe in the knowledge that you have already got the business contacts and confirmed sales needed to make it a success.

 When considering a sales office in Australia, you should weigh up your opportunity costs and decide whether not the demand will make your venture worthwhile.
 Remember that no good sales department will work without the assistance of a talented team, so focus on recruitment and training to maximize your potential profitability.

-If you’re entering the market and would benefit from the assistance of an experienced team to help with recruitment, company formation, and more, contact the experts at Biz Latin Hub Australia today on [email protected] We look forward to hearing from you soon.
+If you’re entering the market and would benefit from the assistance of an experienced team to help with recruitment, company formation, and more, contact the experts at Biz Latin Hub Australia today.